-Varicose veins (also known as spider veins) are swollen and enlarged veins that appear on the legs and feet.¹ They are identified by the twisty or lumpy appearance and are generally in blue or dark purple colour.
+Varicose veins (also known as spider veins) are swollen and enlarged veins that appear on the legs and feet.¹ The twisty or lumpy appearance identifies them and they are generally in blue or dark purple colour.
 While varicose veins are considered a cosmetic issue most of the time, they can also become a health issue if it starts to cause discomfort, thereby affecting your daily routine.

 What are the primary causes of varicose veins?